Sona4suriya/InsightStream_NewsApp/README.md

 ## 🎥 Project Demonstration Video

-Our project InsightStream worked perfectly on the local system during testing.
-However, due to technical limitations on GitHub, the live preview is not loading.
-You can view the full functionality of the application in this video:
+You can view the full functionality of Our project InsightStream application in this video:

 [Click here to watch the video 👉🏽 https://drive.google.com/file/d/1WykKoPaP6k-8w3BpStbXhtz2URy9frJN/view?usp=sharing]